 President & CEO Arizona Diamondbacks

-Chapter Board - Arizona
+Chapter Board Members - Arizona

 Considered by many to be among the leaders of the game, D-backs President & CEO Derrick Hall has turned the organization into a model franchise within the sports industry and throughout the business world during his seven years at the helm of the club.
 Hall focuses the organization's efforts in five areas he has called the "Circle of Success" - fan experience, performance, community, culture and financial efficiency - each of which has seen tremendous success during his tenure.